cajal/pipeline/matlab/schemas/+stimulus/README.md

-# The Stimulus schema
+# Stimulus
 The `stimulus` schema is a self-contained application that generates, presents, and records visual stimuli using PsychToolbox.

 # How to run a stimulus from MATLAB
-*Requirements:* Some of the stimuli require MATLAB R2016b or later.
+*Requirements:* Some of the stimuli require MATLAB R2016b+.

-Although these steps can be executed manually, they are typically automated and thus serve as the application interface for the experiment control software.
+Although the following steps steps can be executed manually, they are typically automated and thus serve as the application interface for the experiment control software.

 ## Step 1: Initialize screen
 ```